TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 Formulating the problem or objective involves clearly defining it through background information, specifications, and constraints.
 Think of it as "fencing in" the objective to make it unambiguously clear what is and is not being addressed and why.

 Questions to consider:
--Who does the problem affect?
+- Who does the problem affect?
--Why do we need this solution?
+- Why do we need this solution?
--What challenges necessitate a dedicated, multi-person engineering project?
+- What challenges necessitate a dedicated, multi-person engineering project?
--Why aren’t off-the-shelf solutions sufficient?
+- Why aren’t off-the-shelf solutions sufficient?

 #### Background